 Professional growth plans can take many forms.
 They can be textual or graphical.
 They can include mind maps or web formats.
-Whatever the format, the plan must demonstrate a relationship to the Teaching Quality Standard and include the following essential information:
+Whatever the format, the plan must demonstrate a relationship to the Teaching Quality Standard or the Principal Professional Competencies for School Leaders in Alberta and should include the following essential components of a good plan:

 Tool 3.1: Guiding Questions to Develop Your Professional Growth Plan